The3DP/VariO/README.md

 # VariO
 A software platform designed to take data and process it according to its use.
-NOTE: Updates are considerably slow